Whip count: Republicans against health care bill

 - The conservative House Freedom Caucus endorsed the health care plan

-An amendment that would allow states to seek waivers to weaken several key Obamacare insurance reforms that protect people with pre-existing conditions, introduced by GOP Rep. Tom MacArthur, led to an endorsement from the conservative House Freedom Caucus.
-This means that there are now some 20-plus new "yes" votes in the House than last month.

-But what's still unclear is whether there are enough non-Freedom Caucus members -- particularly those in the moderate Tuesday Group -- who support the bill.
-Plenty of moderate Republicans who previously opposed the bill say they still remain "no" votes, while some previously supportive members now say they are undecided.
+(CNN)Republicans are two votes away from another failure on their efforts to repeal and replace Obamacare.

-House leaders need 216 "yes" Republican votes to get the legislation through the House, since no Democrats are expected to support the bill.
+House leaders need 216 Republican "yes" votes to get the legislation through the House, since no Democrats are expected to support the bill.

-(And it's not just moderates who have concerns: some conservatives, like Rep. Thomas Massie, say they are still "no.")

-According to CNN's ongoing whip count, 16 House Republicans have said they will vote against the new version of the bill, while 11 more said they are undecided.
-That's at least 27 lawmakers publicly opposed to or undecided on the bill.
+According to CNN's whip count, 21 House Republicans have said they will vote against the new version of the bill.
+Republicans can lose up to 22 votes and still pass their legislation.
+If 23 Republicans vote against it, then it would likely not be able to pass.

+Another 13 Republicans have told CNN they are undecided.
+That's at least 34 lawmakers publicly opposed to or undecided on the bill.

 The following whip count continues to be updated as news develops.